Clay: Wheel Throwing and Handbuilding

 Demonstration: glazing: waxing (masking), painting, dipping.

-Demonstration/collaboration: firing: pot cleaning, kiln loading, bisque firing; glaze firing.
+Demonstration/collaboration: firing: pot cleaning, kiln loading, bisque firing; glaze firing, optional raku firing.

 *Centering should be mastered before creating permanent work.
 Emphasis is placed on approaching the wheel with a casual attitude, learning to create without becoming attached to a particular piece.
 There are multiple points during the pottery process where an artist can lose a piece.
 Seasoned potters are prepared to be disappointed at every stage.